rickymoorhouse/track-school-guidance/safe-working-in-education-childcare-and-childrens-social-care-settings-including-the-use-of-personal-protective-equipment-ppe.md

 The PPE portal can be used by children’s homes, secure children’s homes, and residential special settings to access coronavirus (COVID-19) PPE.
-These providers will receive an email invitation to register with the portal.
+These providers will have received an email invitation to register with the portal.
 Go to the [PPE portal for information about ordering PPE](https://www.gov.uk/guidance/ppe-portal-how-to-order-covid-19-personal-protective-equipment){.govuk-link}.

 ### [7. ]{.number} Where recommended, use of face coverings